nanopoly/nanopoly/README.md

 # nanopoly

-a minimalist polyglot toolkit for building fast, decentralized, scalable and fault tolerant microservices
+a minimalist polyglot toolkit for building fast, scalable and fault tolerant microservices